A Whisker Away: Plot

 The credits show Miyo telling her friend about how Hinode loves her, Hinode telling his mother that he wants to do pottery, and Hinode doing Miyo's signature "Hinode sunrise attack" to her.

 Voice cast

 Production

-The film was animated by Studio Colorido.
-The film takes place in Tokoname, Japan, since director Shibayama Tomotaka grew up there.
+The film was animated by Studio Colorido and was based on an original story created by Mari Okada.
+The film takes place in Tokoname, Japan, since director Tomotaka Shibayama grew up there.
 Many scenes in the film are directly taken from actual places in the town.

-The theme song, "Hana ni Bōrei" (A Ghost in a Flower), and its ending theme, "Usotsuki" (The Lying Moon), are both performed by Japanese rock duo Yorushika.
+The theme song, "Ghost in a Flower" (花に亡霊, Hana ni Bōrei), the insert song "Night Journey" (夜行, Yakō), and the ending, "Liar" (嘘月, Uso Tsuki), are all performed by Japanese rock duo Yorushika.

 Manga

 In May 2020, a manga adaptation was announced.
 Its first volume was released on June 10, 2020.
+It ended with chapter 13 on March 12, 2021.